AbdElrhmanRezq/ValorantRoulette/README.md

 # ValorantRoulette
-randomize your team based on your map prefrences this app genrates a 5 agent team unordered.
+Randomize your valorant team based on 3 modes.
+Keep in mind that these agents are unordered.

+### Role based Team
+apps default is to return 1 smoker 1 sentinel 1 initiator 2 duelist

+### Random Team
+If selected it will generate fully random team of 5 with random roles.

+### Random Agent
+If selected it will generate one random agent of any role.

 ## **Run**
-clone repo and run python GUI.py in terminal .

-### **RandomFifth**
-apps default is to return 1 smoker 1 sentinel 1 initiator 1 duelist
-if RandomFifth is checked last agent will be a random role if its unchecked it will always be a duelist

-### **MapBased**
-if checked the app will generate a team based on the map provided (ps. u can change the prefered agents for each map in the MapBasedAgents.json file )
+Download the latest release of the app and install it on your phone.